Do I have to attend Bulldog Welcome Week?

 Are workshops required and, if so, what are workshops?

-You have the opportunity to choose two workshops to attend during Bulldog Welcome Week that engage your interests or concerns.
+You have the opportunity to choose three workshops to attend during Bulldog Welcome Week that engage your interests or concerns.
 There will be workshops offered in a wide variety of topics that will engage students in learning about UMD, achieving academic success, exploring the surrounding community, and making healthy decisions.
-Topics include getting involved in civic engagement, tackling test anxiety, doing well in college math courses, becoming a campus leader, getting a job on campus, and figuring out your college finances and financial aid, just to name a few.
-You must attend two workshops of your choice.
+Some topics include getting involved in civic engagement, tackling test anxiety, doing well in college math courses, becoming a campus leader, getting a job on campus, and figuring out your college finances and financial aid, just to name a few.
+You must attend three workshops of your choice.
 Each workshop is one-hour in length.

 Students will register for workshops of their choice in early August.
 Watch your UMD email for instructions!

 The evening activities are going to be a lot of fun!
 All required activities will be bolded on the schedule.
 Although all events will not be required, we strongly recommend that you participate in as many activities as possible throughout the program.
 It is through these activities that you will meet other new students, current UMD students, and you will get a great sense of the many kinds of activities available for students during the year.
 See the schedule for information on what is required and more evening activities that may interest you.